 Range & charging

-With a peak charging power of 400 kW, Neue Klasse EVs will be able to take advantage of Electrify America’s 800-volt charging stations.
-As for the BMW i3 sedan, we expect that it would gain 350 km (220 miles) of range in about 10 minutes, and travel up to 400 miles (EPA-est.) on a single charge.
+With a peak charging power of 400 kW, the i3 Sedan will be able to take advantage of Electrify America’s 800-volt charging stations.
+We expect it to gain about 200 miles of range in 10 minutes.
+BMW expects the EPA-est. range to be up to 440 miles.

-The 2026 BMW i3 Sedan should also support bidirectional charging, including V2L, V2H, and V2G, and come standard with a NACS charging port in the U.S. With the new BMW Wallbox, it should charge at up to 19.2 kW in some markets.
+The i3 Sedan supports bidirectional charging, including V2L, V2H, and V2G, and will come standard with a NACS charging port in the U.S. With the new BMW Wallbox, it should charge at up to 19.2 kW in some markets.
 An AI-powered charging flap opens automatically when approaching familiar stations.

 Manufacturing